 A three-star chef cannot prepare his award-winning dishes just once.
 He does this as often as he wants because he knows the recipe.
 He knows what ingredients are needed, how and in what order to combine them to produce a result that enchants people.

 Have you planned your flight route?

-Now you need suitable feedback systems that will tell you later whether your plan works the way you hope it will.
+Now you need suitable weight loss feedback systems that will tell you later whether your plan works the way you hope it will.

 You may develop the ability to perceive how your body changes – through seeing, hearing, and feeling.